 Date: Wednesday, July 1, 2020

-Stephen G. Post, PhD, will speak with us in this ASI-sponsored webinar event about the virtue of humility.
+Stephen G. Post, PhD, spoke with us in this ASI-sponsored webinar event about the virtue of humility.
 Human beings, no matter how kind and compassionate, also tend to a self-inflation that can easily manipulate others and set aside appropriate boundaries.

 Stephen was, for many years, a friend of the great Jean Vanier, Founder of L’Arche.
 Jean was a deeply spiritual man revered by many.
 But his legacy has been hurt because he was sexually intimate with several of the women volunteers or “assistants” in the L’Arche homes for people with cognitive disabilities.
 He was humble in many ways, but not humble enough.
 He used his power in the organization in a hurtful and manipulative way.
 He violated boundaries.
 He has passed away now but will no longer be remembered as a true saint, sadly.
 Ethics gave way to ego and sexual exploitation.